07.07.16: Para 23 Dispute procedure. 12.10.13: Para 5(c) Grade-limited competitions.

 (b) Digital Clocks

-Where sufficient suitable clocks are available to enable an entire match to be played therewith, the rate of play unless otherwise agreed by the match captains will be be 35 moves in 1 hour and 40 minutes and then 20 minutes for each player for the remainder of the game, with an extra 10 seconds per move for each player added from the start.
-The captains may agree to vary the number of moves to the time control, the time allowed to the time control, the time added for the remainder of the game and the time added for each move, provided that games remain eligible for Standard-Play rating.
+Where sufficient suitable clocks are available to enable an entire match to be played therewith, the rate of play unless otherwise agreed by the match captains will be be two hours for each player to complete the game, with an extra 10 seconds per move for each player added from the start.
+The captains may agree to vary the time control, the time allowed to the time limit and time added for each move, provided that games remain eligible for Standard-Play rating.
 They may also agree to play the match with time limits in accordance with (a) above.

 21. If any claim in a quickplay finish requires reference to an independent Arbiter, it shall be submitted to the County Match Controller by both match captains together with whatever fee1 may have been determined by the Executive Committee.
 The County Match Controller shall submit the claim to an appropriate ECF Arbiter.